chainaccelerator/contribox-node/README.md

-    "BITCOIN_MAIN_PARTICIPANT_NUMBER": 15, Number of bitcoin wallet to create "BITCOIN_PEG_PARTICIPANT_NUMBER": 15, Number of bitcoin wallet to create for pegs "BITCOIN_BLOCK_PARTICIPANT_NUMBER": 15, Number of bitcoin wallet to create for mine (regtest and test environments only) "BACKUP_PARTICIPANT_NUMBER": 3, Number of Elements wallet to create for backup other wallets (multisignatures) "WITNESS_PARTICIPANT_NUMBER": 3, Number of Elements wallet to create for co-sign other wallets (multisignatures) "LOCK_PARTICIPANT_NUMBER": 3, Number of Elements wallet to create for lock other wallets (multisignatures) "PEG_PARTICIPANT_NUMBER": 15, Number of Elements wallet to create for peg in/out (multisignatures) "BLOCK_PARTICIPANT_NUMBER": 15, Number of Elements wallet to create for sign the blocs (multisignatures) "BLOCK_PARTICIPANT_MAX": 5, Number max of participant to select of the block sign into the 15 max total signatures "BLOCK_PARTICIPANT_MIN": 1, Number min of participant to select of the block sign into the 15 max total signatures "PEG_PARTICIPANT_MAX": 5, Number max of participant to select of the peg sign into the 15 max total signatures "PEG_PARTICIPANT_MIN": 1, Number min of participant to select of the peg sign into the 15 max total signatures
+    "BITCOIN_MAIN_PARTICIPANT_NUMBER": 15, Number of bitcoin wallet to create "BITCOIN_PEG_PARTICIPANT_NUMBER": 15, Number of bitcoin wallet to create for pegs "BITCOIN_BLOCK_PARTICIPANT_NUMBER": 15, Number of bitcoin wallet to create for mine (regtest and test environments only) "PEG_PARTICIPANT_NUMBER": 15, Number of Elements wallet to create for peg in/out (multisignatures) "BLOCK_PARTICIPANT_NUMBER": 15, Number of Elements wallet to create for sign the blocs (multisignatures) "BLOCK_PARTICIPANT_MAX": 5, Number max of participant to select of the block sign into the 15 max total signatures "BLOCK_PARTICIPANT_MIN": 1, Number min of participant to select of the block sign into the 15 max total signatures "PEG_PARTICIPANT_MAX": 5, Number max of participant to select of the peg sign into the 15 max total signatures "PEG_PARTICIPANT_MIN": 1, Number min of participant to select of the peg sign into the 15 max total signatures "PEG_PARTICIPANT_NUMBER": 15, Number of Elements wallet to create for this role "BLOCK_PARTICIPANT_NUMBER": 15, Number of Elements wallet to create for this role "MAIN_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "FROM_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "TO_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "NODE_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "LOCK_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "BACKUP_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "COSIGNER_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "WITNESS_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "SHARE_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "OLD_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "MEMBER_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "BOARD_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "BAN_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "WITNESSORG_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "COSIGNEROR_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "PARENTTYPE1_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role "CHILDTYPE1_PARTICIPANT_NUMBER":3, Number of Elements wallet to create for this role

 ## Install a sidechain's node